ECCC-MSC/open-data/README.md

     * Documentation pages in development and ignored during the deployment process
 * [CHANGELOG.md](CHANGELOG.md)
     * User-oriented list of what's new and what's changed for new public documentation versions
+* templates/
+    * Location of templates to be used for documenting MSC data
+* comdoc/
+    * Pages of the 'Comité de la documentation publique'
 * scripts/
     * Location of scripts, such as the scripts that create tables and the raw text version of the documentation
-* templates/
-    * Location of templates to be used for documenting MSC data
 * mkdocs.yml
     * The mkdocs configuration file
 * custom_theme/